This Web Page is Memory

 discussed in the best circles in the 1940s.

-Thus, fixed in my mind as a strange abnormality, it caused me much
+Thus, fixed in my mind as a strange and worrying abnormality, it caused

-anxiety for several years until school showers revealed that the difference
+me much anxiety for several years until communal school showers revealed that

-fifty years after the event, told me that in those pre-N.H.S. days the required
+years before I learned that in those pre-N.H.S. days the required surgery had

-surgery had been performed not in hospital, but on our kitchen table by Dr
+been performed not in hospital, but one afternoon on our kitchen table by Dr

-infant patient, but the genial Scots doctor had (as my mother had tartly
+the infant patient, but the genial Scots doctor had (as my mother tartly observed)

-the prim standards of modesty of the day, I was even longer to remain ignorant
+accordance with the prim standards of modesty of the day, I was even longer to

-of the far more interesting structural differences between males and
+remain ignorant of the far more interesting structural differences between

-nude statue on the mantelpiece, but I attributed its lack of masculinity to
+small female nude statue on the mantelpiece, but I attributed its lack of

 a playmate persuaded me to strip off for her edification, but, alas, reciprocal